-1. Where an employment agreement is terminated by an employer on any of the grounds referred to in Article 47(1)(a), (f), (i), or (n) of this Law, the employer shall notify the employee thereof in writing at least 30 calendar days in advance.
-In such case, the employee shall be granted severance pay in the amount of at least 1 month's remuneration.

-2. Where an employment agreement is terminated by an employer on any of the grounds referred to in Article 47(1)(a), (f), (i), or (n) of this Law, the employer may notify the employee thereof in writing at least 3 calendar days in advance.
-In such case, the employee shall be granted severance pay in the amount of at least 2 month's remuneration.

-3. Where an employment agreement is terminated on the initiative of an employee on the ground referred to in Article 47(1)(d) of this Law, the employee shall notify the employer thereof in writing at least 30 calendar days in advance.

-4. An employee may, within 30 calendar days from receiving an employer's notification about terminating an employment agreement, request the employer in writing to be provided with a written substantiation of the grounds for terminating the employment agreement.

-5. An employer shall provide a written substantiation of the grounds for terminating an employment agreement within 7 calendar days after an employee submits a request.

-6. An employee may, within 30 calendar days from receiving an employer's written substantiation, appeal in court against the employer's decision on terminating the employment agreement.
-Where a court refuses to accept or dismisses a claim filed by the employee, the employee may file again the same claim with a court within 30 calendar days from receiving a ruling on refusing to accept the claim or a ruling on dismissing the claim.

-7. If an employer fails to provide a written substantiation of the grounds for terminating an employment agreement within 7 calendar days after an employee submits the request, the employee may appeal in court against the employer's decision on terminating the employment agreement within 30 calendar days after the period of 7 calendar days elapses.
+- 1. Where an employment agreement is terminated by an employer on any of the grounds referred to in Article 47(1)(a), (f), (i) or (n) of this Law, the employer shall notify the employee thereof in writing at least 30 calendar days in advance.
+In such case the employee shall be granted severance pay in the amount of at least 1 month's remuneration. - 2.
+Where an employment agreement is terminated by an employer on any of the grounds referred to in Article 47(1)(a), (f), (i) or (n) of this Law, the employer may notify the employee thereof in writing at least 3 calendar days in advance.
+In such case, t employee shall be granted severance pay in the amount of at least 2 month's remuneration. - 3.
+Where an employment agreement is terminated on the initiative of an employee on the ground referred to in Article 47(1)(of this Law, the employee shall notify the employer thereof in writing at least 30 calendar days in advance. - 4.
+An employee may, within 30 calendar days from receiving an employer's notification about terminating an employmen agreement, request the employer in writing to be provided with a written substantiation of the grounds for terminating the employment agreement. - 5.
+An employer shall provide a written substantiation of the grounds for terminating an employment agreement within 'calendar days after an employee submits a request. - 6.
+An employee may, within 30 calendar days from receiving an employer's written substantiation, appeal in court against the employer's decision on terminating the employment agreement.
+Where a court refuses to accept or dismisses a claim filed by the employee, the employee may file again the same claim with a court within 30 calendar days from receiving a ruling on refusing to accept the claim or a ruling on dismissing the claim. - 7.
+If an employer fails to provide a written substantiation of the grounds for terminating an employment agreement within calendar days after an employee submits the request, the employee may appeal in court against the employer's decision of terminating the employment agreement within 30 calendar days after the period of 7 calendar days elapses.
 In such case, the burden of proof for determining facts of the dispute shall rest with the employer.
-Where an employee does not request from an employer a written substantiation of the grounds referred to in paragraph 4 of this article, the employee may appeal in court against the employer's decision on terminating the employment agreement within 30 calendar days from receiving the employer's notification about terminating the employment agreement.

-8. If an employer's decision on terminating the employment agreement is declared void by the court, the employer shall, under the court decision, reinstate the person whose employment agreement was terminated, or provide the person with an equal job, or pay compensation in the amount determined by the court.

-9. An employee may, in addition to being reinstated, or to receiving an equal job, or receiving compensation in exchange therefor, as provided for by paragraph 8 of this article, request compensation for lost earnings from the date when the employment agreement was terminated up to the date when the final court decision declaring void the employer's decision on terminating the employment agreement was enforced.
+Where an employee does not request from an employer a written substantiation of the grounds referred to in paragraph 4 of this article, the employee may appeal in cour against the employer's decision on terminating the employment agreement within 30 calendar days from receiving the employer's notification about terminating the employment agreement. - 8.
+If an employer's decision on terminating the employment agreement is declared void by the court, the employer shall, unde the court decision, reinstate the person whose employment agreement was terminated, or provide the person with an equal jol or pay compensation in the amount determined by the court. - 9.
+An employee may, in addition to being reinstated, or to receiving an equal job, or receiving compensation in exchange therefor, as provided for by paragraph 8 of this article, request compensation for lost earnings from the date when the employment agreement was terminated up to the date when the final court decision declaring void the employer's decision of terminating the employment agreement was enforced.
 In determining compensation for lost earnings, a court shall take into account any severance pay granted to the employee by the employer in accordance with paragraph 1 or 2 of this article.

-Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020 a) with at least 10 employees - in an organisation in which the number of employees is more than 20 but less than 100;
+Organic Law of Georgia No 7177 of 29 September 2020 website, 5.10.2020